pith/dotfiles/README.md

 dotfiles [![Build Status](https://travis-ci.org/pith/dotfiles.svg)](https://travis-ci.org/pith/dotfiles) [![Coverage Status](https://coveralls.io/repos/pith/dotfiles/badge.svg?branch=master)](https://coveralls.io/r/pith/dotfiles?branch=master)
 ========

 Managing your dotfiles around multiple machine can be a pain.
 That's why a lot of initiatives came up to fix this.
 Most of them are listed in the [unofficial guide to dotfiles on GitHub](https://dotfiles.github.io/).
-But what I miss in these projects is a portable (I mean, whithout requiring any dependency) dotfiles manager separated from the dotfiles config.
+But what I miss in these projects is a portable (I mean, whithout requiring any dependency) dotfiles manager, separated from its creator's dotfiles config.
 I want it to be platform and shell independent.
 And I want to be able to pull updates from this manager whitout pulling someone else config.

 That's why I started this project based on the great work of [cowboy](https://github.com/cowboy/dotfiles).
 The goal here is to have a single dotfiles binary written in Go, doing all the dotfiles managing stuff for you.

-*State of the project*: This project is actively developed, but is not ready yet.
-All the contributions are welcomed.
+**State of the project**: This project is actively developed, but is not ready yet.
+All the contributions are welcomed (issues like patchs).
+Run this script at your own risks !

 ## Install